-- The background to the dispute, as set out in the judgment under appeal, may be summarised as follows. - On 11 April 2020, the European Commission adopted Decision C(2020) 2366 final on State Aid SA.56812 (2020/N) Sweden COVID-19: Loan guarantee scheme to airlines, by which it authorised, on the basis of Article 107(3)(b) TFEU, an aid measure in the form of a scheme providing loan guarantees to certain airlines (OJ 2020 C 269, p.
-1, 'the Swedish aid scheme'), notified by the Kingdom of Sweden on 3 April 2020.
-That scheme was intended to provide airlines, which are important to secure 'connectivity' in Sweden and which have been issued operating licences by the Swedish authorities, with sufficient liquidity, by means of a State guarantee, to preserve their economic activity during and after the COVID-19 pandemic. - On 21 April 2020, in accordance with Article 108(3) TFEU, the Kingdom of Sweden notified the Commission of an aid measure in the form of a guarantee on a revolving credit facility of up to 1.5 billion kronor (SEK) (approximately EUR 137 million) for SAS AB ('the measure at issue'), because that company was having difficulties in securing loans from credit institutions in the context of the Swedish aid scheme.
-That measure was intended to compensate SAS in part for the damage resulting from the cancellation or rescheduling of its flights after the imposition of travel restrictions amid the COVID-19 pandemic. - On 24 April 2020, the Commission adopted the decision at issue by which it declared that the measure at issue was compatible with the internal market on the basis of Article 107(2)(b) TFEU.
+- The background to the dispute, as set out in the judgment under appeal, may be summarised as follows. - On 10 April 2020, in accordance with Article 108(3) TFEU, the Kingdom of Denmark notified the European Commission of an aid measure in the form of a guarantee on a revolving credit facility of up to 1.5 billion kronor (SEK) (approximately EUR 137 million) for SAS AB ('the measure at issue').
+That measure was intended to compensate SAS in part for the damage resulting from the cancellation or rescheduling of its flights after the imposition of travel restrictions amid the COVID-19 pandemic. - On 15 April 2020, the Commission adopted the decision at issue by which it declared that the measure at issue was compatible with the internal market on the basis of Article 107(2)(b) TFEU.